NCAR/clushible/README.md

 Presently, Ansible and your Ansible directory should be on shared NFS or other type of filesystem.

+Python.
+Please try to use at least Python 3.8 or preferrably Python 3.11 or newer.

 A Python virtual environment is a preferred method for installation.
 Basic requirements for the installation are a TOML implementation (`tomli` or `tomllib` (Python >= 3.11)) and ClusterShell.
 A `requirements.txt` file is